Kitchen Divas

 Smothered hamburger steak with mushrooms and gravy on mashed potatoes next to broccoli on a white plate.

-• Simple ingredients.
-This hamburger steak with onions and gravy is one of those foolproof recipes you can whip up on short notice because you likely already have the ingredients on hand.
+• Simple ingredients: This hamburger steak with onions and gravy is one of those foolproof recipes made using pantry staples.

 Ingredients